 Indian Military Academy, situated on the Dehradun-Chakrata Road, was founded on 1st October 1932 under the leadership of Brigadier L. P. Collins.
 The academy has a museum, a war memorial, a shooting demonstration room and FRIMS Golf Course.

 Another popular institute in Dehradun is the Forest Research Institute (FRI), located on the Kaulagarh Road.
 It was set up in the year 1906.
 It sprawls over 2000 acres.
 The building of the institute is palatial and represents the perfect blend of the Greco-Roman and the Colonial style of architecture.

-Some of the other tourist attractions of Dehradun, include Sahastradhara, the Rajaji National Park, the Malsi Deer Park.
+Some of the other tourist attractions of Dehradun include Sahastradhara, the Rajaji National Park and the Malsi Deer Park.
 Sahastradhara is a beautiful spring, situated 11 km away from Dehradun.
-Tourists as well as locals visit this place in large numbers for picnic.
-The depth of the spring is around 9m and the water is considered to be of therapeutic value for people, suffering from skin diseases.
+Tourists, as well as locals, visit this place in large numbers for a picnic.
+The depth of the spring is around 9 m and the water is considered to be of therapeutic value for people suffering from skin diseases.

 In addition to site seeing and shopping, the city is a heaven for adventure enthusiasts.
 Several adventure sports such as paragliding and skiing can be enjoyed in the Doon valley.
 Adventure lovers can go for a short pleasurable trek of 30 km from Dehradun to Mussoorie.
 Rajpur serves as the base camp for this trekking expedition.

 The destination is well-connected to the other parts of the country by air, rail and road.
 The Jolly Grant Airport is located at a distance of 20 km from the city centre.
 It is connected to Indira Gandhi International Airport, New Delhi by regular flights.
 It is the nearest international airbase to the destination.